Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Model formulation and motivations

 The goal of clustering is to estimate the partition function $z$ from model~\eqref{eq:model_tensor}.
 For ease of notation, we focus on symmetric tensors; the extension to non-symmetric tensors are similar.
 We use $\tP$ to denote the following parameter space for $(z,\tS,\mtheta)$,

 where $c_i>0$'s are universal constants.
 We briefly describe the rationale of the constraints in~\eqref{eq:family}.
 First, the entrywise positivity constraint on $\mtheta\in\mathbb{R}^p_{+}$ is imposed to avoid sign ambiguity between entries in $\mtheta_{z^{-1}(a)}$ and $\tS$.
 This constraint allows the trigonometric $\cos$ to describe the angle similarity in the Assumption~\ref{assmp:min_gap} below and Sub-algorithm~\hyperref[alg:main]{2} in Section~\ref{sec:alg}.
 Note that the positivity constraint can be achieved without sacrificing model flexibility, by using a slightly larger dimension of $\tS$ in the factorization~\eqref{eq:model_tensor}; see Example~\ref{ex:positive} below.
-Second, recall that the quantity $|z^{-1}(a)|$ denotes the number of nodes in $a$-th community.
-The constants $c_1, c_2$ in the $|z^{-1}(a)|$ bound assume the roughly balanced size across $r$ communities.
-Third, the constants $c_3, c_4 $ in the magnitude of $\text{Mat}(\tS)_{a:}$ requires no purely zero slide in $\tS$, so the core tensor $\tS$ is not trivially reduced to a lower rank.
-Lastly, the $\ell_1$ normalization $\onormSize{}{\mtheta_{z^{-1}(a)}}_1=|z^{-1}(a)|$ is imposed to avoid the scalar ambiguity between $\mtheta_{z^{-1}(a)}$ and $\tS$.
-This constraint, again, incurs no restriction to model flexibility but makes our presentation cleaner.
+Second, recall that the quantity $|z^{-1}(a)|$ denotes the number of nodes in the $a$-th community.
+The constants $c_1, c_2$ in the $|z^{-1}(a)|$ bounds assume the roughly balanced size across $r$ communities. {Third, the constant $c_3$ requires that all slides in $\tS$ have non-degenerate norm.
+Particularly, the lower bound $c_3$ excludes the purely zero slide to avoid trivial non-identifiability of model \eqref{eq:model_tensor}; see Example~\ref{example:c3} below.
+The upper bound $c_4$ is a technical constraint to avoid the slides with diverging norm as dimension grows.} Lastly, the $\ell_1$ normalization $\onormSize{}{\mtheta_{z^{-1}(a)}}_1=|z^{-1}(a)|$ is imposed to avoid the scalar ambiguity between $\mtheta_{z^{-1}(a)}$ and $\tS$.
+This constraint, again, incurs no restriction to model flexibility but makes our presentation cleaner. {Our constraints in $\tP$ are mild compared with previous literature; see Table~\ref{tab:para} for comparison.}

-\begin{example}[Positivity of degree parameters]~ Here we provide an example to show the positivity constraints on $\mtheta$ incurs no loss on the model flexibility.
+\begin{example}[Positivity of degree parameters]~ Here we provide an example to show the positivity constraint on $\mtheta$ incurs no loss on the model flexibility.
 Consider an order-3 dTBM with core tensor $\tS = 1$ and degree $\mtheta = (1,1,-1, -1)^T$.
 We have the mean tensor

 where $\mTheta = \text{diag}(\mtheta)$ and $\mM = (1,1,1,1)^T$.
 Note that $\tX \in \bbR^{4 \times 4 \times 4}$ is a 1-block tensor with \emph{mixed-signed} degree $\mtheta$, and the mode-3 slices of $\tX$ are